 1. Observation Assignment and Participation (20 %): You are expected to do the readings and come to all lectures and tutorials.
 I strongly encourage you to ask questions and participate in discussion.
-You are also welcome to post questions before and after class on blackboard.
+You are also welcome to e-mail me questions or comments before or after class.